Guided Super-Resolution as Pixel-to-Pixel Transformation: Introduction

 \section{Introduction}

 A number of computer vision tasks can be seen as instances of \emph{guided super-resolution}.
 For instance, many robots are equipped with a conventional camera as well as a time-of-flight camera (or a laser scanner).
 The latter acquires depth maps of low spatial resolution, respectively large pixel footprint in object space, and it is a natural question whether one can enhance its resolution by transferring details from the camera image -- see Figure~\ref{fig:teaser}.
 Another example is environmental mapping, where maps of parameters like tree height or biomass are available at a mapping resolution that is significantly lower than the ground sampling distance of modern earth observation satellites.
-Even the sensing principle of most airborne and space-borne imaging sensors can be seen as guided super-resolution: a high-resolution gray-scale image (the so-called "panchromatic channel") is fused with colour channels recorded at lower resolution to form an RGB or multi-spectral image.

-An alternative view of guided super-resolution is as a generalisation of guided filtering~\cite{Tomasi1998,He2013}, widely used in image processing and analysis.
-A guided filter maps a source image to a target image of \emph{the same size} by computing, at each pixel, a function that depends on the local neighbourhood in both the source and the guide image (which can be the source itself, as in the popular bilateral filter).
+An alternative view of guided super-resolution is as a generalisation of guided filtering~\cite{He2013}, widely used in image processing and analysis.
+A guided filter maps a source image to a target image of \emph{the same size} by computing, at each pixel, a function that depends on the local neighbourhood in both the source and the guide image (which can be the source itself, as in the popular bilateral filter \cite{Tomasi1998}).
 Guided super-resolution does the same, except that the source image has a lower spatial resolution and must additionally be upsampled in the process.

-The standard way to model guided super-resolution is as an inverse problem: the source image is understood as the result of down-sampling the target image.
-The objective is to undo that operation, utilising the guide to constrain the solution, by transferring high-frequency details that were lost during down-sampling, such as fine structures and sharp boundaries.
+The standard way to model guided super-resolution is as an inverse problem: the source image is understood as the result of downsampling the target image.
+The objective is to undo that operation, utilising the guide to constrain the solution, by transferring high-frequency details that were lost during downsampling, such as fine structures and sharp boundaries.
 Model inference can either be done by directly minimising an appropriate loss function, e.g., with variational methods~\cite{Ferstl2013}; or in two separate steps, e.g., upsampling with generic bilinear or bicubic interpolation followed by guided filtering~\cite{Yang2007}.